ForamDeepSlice: A High-Accuracy Deep Learning Framework for Foraminifera Species Classification from 2D Micro-CT Slices: Author contributions

-A.H. conceived the experiment(s)and conducted the experiment(s), R.S. and A.A. produced and obtained the raw data, A.H. and D.B.B. analyzed the results and managed the project.
-All authors reviewed the manuscript.
+A.H. conceived and conducted the experiments.
+R.S. and A.A. generated and curated the raw data.
+A.H. and D.B.B. analyzed the results and managed the project.
+A.M.A. supervised the project and secured funding.
+All authors reviewed and approved the manuscript.